MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/keyboardfilter-key-names.md

 ## <a href="" id="modkey"></a>Modifier keys

 You can use the modifier keys listed in the following table when you configure keyboard filter.
-Multiple modifiers must be separated by a plus sign (+).
-You can also configure Keyboard Filter to block any modifier key even if it’s not part of a key combination..
+Multiple modifiers are separated by a plus sign (+).
+You can also configure Keyboard Filter to block any modifier key even if it’s not part of a key combination.

 <table>
 <colgroup>